DATA PROTECTION POLICY

 - Precautions need to be put in place before transferring data electronically (i.e. encryption)

 Longford County Childcare Committee will take reasonable and proportionate steps to ensure data is kept accurate and up to date.
-This responsibility is shared by all staff.
+This responsibility is shared by all staff, volunteers and board members.

 - Data will be held in as few places as necessary, staff should not create any unnecessary additional data sets.